inpsyde/reusable-workflows/docs/build-and-push-assets.md

 Please note that in such cases it is a good practice not to use a "personal" GitHub user, but an _ad-hoc_ "bot" user with an _ad-hoc_ private SSH key used only for the scope.

+---

+> What version should I use for Composer?

+For tags the pushed tags name are always used.

+For branches, it depends on `BUILT_BRANCH_SUFFIX` input value.
+If the input is not provided you can use branch name (i.e. `dev-main` for `main` branch) as usually.
+If suffix was defined the built branch should be used.
+I.e. for `BUILT_BRANCH_SUFFIX` equals `-built` and branch `main` the `dev-main-built` branch should be used as the package version.